Nagendra241/team-research-and-development-project-collaboration/README.md

 # team-research-and-development-project-collaboration
-A project used for demonstrate Team research project collab..
+A project used for demonstrate there a correlation between GDP per capita and infant morality across the countries?